Battle of Orbulaq: Course of the battle

 This was the first time the Kazakh army had come prepared primarily with firearms rather than with swords or bow-and-arrow equipment.
 Many of the firearms the Kazakhs used were imported from Persia and were very modern for their time.
 This modern weaponry became a significant reason as to why the Kazakhs held off the Dzungars despite being heavily outnumbered.

-The battle began with an element of surprise - having stumbled upon an ambush of the Kazakhs, the Dzungars immediately initiated attacks on entrenchment.
+The battle began with an ambush of the Kazakhs, the Dzungars immediately initiated attacks on entrenchment.
 Standing downhill in an open ground, the troops started to suffer heavy losses within a matter of minutes.
-In this battle, the Kazakhs used firearms en masse for the first time, and during the first hours the Dzungars lost so many soldiers that they were forced to retreat back to the open plain.
-According to various estimates, the Dzungars lost from one to some several thousand people in an ambush.
+In this battle, the Kazakhs used firearms en-masse for the first time, and the Dzungars lost from eleven thousand men.

 Around this time, the 20,000 reinforcement troops of the Emirate of Bukhara arrived to the aid of the Kazakhs.
-Zhalantos Batyr led Bukhara forces, despite significant distance to cover, managed to march right into the battle, entering the valley and hitting the rear of the Dzungars.
+Yalangto'sh Bakhodir led Bukharan forces, despite significant distance to cover, managed to march right into the battle, entering the valley and hitting the rear of the Dzungars.
 The Dzungars, not expecting such a turn of events, went in dismay.
-Erdeni-Batur wisely decided not to engage further on and was forced to retreat to Dzungaria.
+Erdeni Batur decided not to engage further on until us in the battle of Orbulaq.